Theodor van Eupen: Career

 Reportedly well-mannered, Eupen nevertheless had a reputation of a notorious sadist who often personally executed prisoners, "taking shots at them, as if they were partridges" wrote Franciszek Ząbecki, the Polish station master.
 Prisoners who worked 12- to 14-hour shifts received watery soup for breakfast, similar soup for lunch, and the roasted-grain beverage with rye bread for supper, each loaf shared by the 10 of them.
 During the liquidation of the camp, some 500–700 inmates were executed by the SS in the forest, and all structures were burned to the ground.
 Eupen's luck ended shortly thereafter.

 He was killed by Polish partisans near Jędrzejów in mid December 1944, ambushed on the road.
 He jumped out of the car and ran on foot as far as Lipówka village where he crawled under a pile of hay.
 The partisans machine-gunned his hiding place and learned who he was only from the documents they found on his corpse.

-The next day, the corpse and 3 other Germans killed in the ambush were recovered from the lake by a specially arrived German unit and transported to Lipówka and then to Jędrzejów, where he was to be buried on December 13, 1944.
+The next day, the corpse and 3 other Germans killed in the ambush were recovered from the lake by a specially arrived German unit and transported to Lipówka and then to Jędrzejów, where he was to be buried on 13 December 1944.
 According to Norbert Michta, the Germans then selected 13 people from among the local population to be shot.
-However, the Nazis managed to convince that the attack was the work of Russian paratroopers unknown to people, and W. Ważniewski, on the basis of Reports and German documents, reports that they took nine village leaders from nearby villages hostage, but after four days they released them[2].
+However, the Nazis managed to be convinced that the attack was the work of Russian paratroopers unknown to the people, and W. Ważniewski, on the basis of Reports and German documents, reports that they took nine village leaders from nearby villages hostage, but after four days they released them.

-On December 13, the Germans launched operation "Schneesturm", which was aimed at liquidating Soviet partisans staying in the vicinity of the Sancygniów forests, attacked from three directions, from the Mountains through Lipówka to Teodorów, from the side of Działoszyce and from the side of Książ Wielki through Janowice and Rzemiędzice, they pacified several surrounding villages, m.in Trzonów, located 6 km from the assassination site, Bugaj, Gaik-hamlet Zaryszyna, Sadek and killed at least 64 inhabitants of these villages and burned many buildings[2][4].
+On 13 December, the Germans launched operation "Schneesturm", which was aimed at liquidating Soviet partisans staying in the vicinity of the Sancygniów forests, attacked from three directions, from the Mountains through Lipówka to Teodorów, from the side of Działoszyce and from the side of Książ Wielki through Janowice and Rzemiędzice, they pacified several surrounding villages, m.in Trzonów, located 6 km from the assassination site, Bugaj, Gaik-hamlet Zaryszyna, Sadek and killed at least 64 inhabitants of these villages and burned many buildings.